TonyBUK/AoC/README.md

 Compiler wise, C/C++ is clang for me.

-I am planning on upgrading my laptop at some point this year, probably to an Arm based Laptop (M1/M2 probably), so I'll of course be re-validating all of my solutions to ensure they still work.

 The timing approach is to leverage the fact Python already has tools within that automatically solve OS compatability for high precision timings, so the method is:

 1. Iterate through each of the solutions.